|

 Chairman

-The Ashlar College of Freemasonry (ACF) program of instruction has been structured to cover a three year period containing six semesters, of three courses each, for a total of eighteen courses.
+The Ashlar College of Freemasonry (ACF) programme of instruction has been structured to cover three levels, each level containing 6 courses, under three specific categories – History, Governance, Philosophy, — with two courses from each category for each level.

 Volunteer adjudicators are now being sought, and interested brethren are asked to contact the Dean of the College, MW Bro.
 Stephen Godfrey.

-The program will be progressive, with the completion of each course mandatory before moving forward.
-All coursework and correspondence will be electronic.
+The programme is progressive, with the completion of each level mandatory before moving to the next level.
+All coursework will be electronic.
 Adjudicators for each course will be assigned to each student to assist him in the satisfactory completion of that particular course.

-In addition to the course work itself, students will be provided with a list of reference books on the subject and encouraged to add those books to their own personal masonic libraries.
+In addition to the coursework itself, students will be provided with several lists of reference books on the subject and encouraged to add those books to their own personal library.

 Texts